New in the Gallery: Interactive 1963 Topps Cowboys Team Card

 1962 Topps

 I love the design of the 1962 Topps set.
 Each player card shows two images of the player: an above-the-waist still image, and a black-and-white inset photo of the player in action.
 Some of the inset photos show the wrong players, however.
-It turns out that Topps even altered some of the photos to give the imposters different numbers.
+It turns out that Topps even altered some of the photos to give the impostors different numbers.

 The 1962 Topps set is tough to assemble in high grade, because the black borders show wear easily.
 I think high grade is the only way to go, though, since even a little wear can make the cards look bad.